thinkWhere/Celery-Workshop-GeoPython-2018/README.md

 docker-compose up --force-recreate
 ```

-This will force a complete rebuild so be aware this will also pull external images again.
+**This will force a complete rebuild so be aware this will also pull external images again.**

+TODO: Change branch

 ## Workshop begins...